 Now more than ever, it is crucial that businesses take stock of lessons learnt in 2020 and review your contracts and terms of business to ensure that they are compliant and enforceable, and where possible avoid regulator scrutiny.
 In the context of the uncertainty of a global pandemic now is the time to proactively ensure your contracts are putting you in the best position possible by providing you with the maximum protection and flexibility your business requires, while also getting on top of Australian Consumer Law and unfair contract protections that will likely change how you negotiate contracts going forward.

-*With thanks to Claudia Simmons, Paralegal, for her assistance with this article.
+With thanks to Claudia Simmons, Associate, for her assistance with this article.